FH-Potsdam/urban-data-vis-cards-website/src/site/curate.md

 <p>An organised collection can help with other activities, as it is now easy to find visualisations that match certain criteria (e.g. complexity for novice users) and thereby, serve as reference examples.</p>
 </section>

-2. Present the outline of the desired collection and its focus.
-3. Each participant picks (at least) one dimension card and summarises it to the group.
-4. The group selects all dimensions that fit the theme of the collection.
-5. The groups set up the dimension scales for the selected dimensions as reference.
-Each scale has 5 steps.
-6. The group jointly classifies all the visualisations in each dimension.
-7. Based on the results the group can then discuss which visualisations rank the highest across the target dimensions and select the best fitting visualisations for the collection.